 Enhanced Resilience Training to Improve Mental Health, Stress and Performance in Resident Physicians

 Experiencing joy in the practice of medicine is by no means guaranteed.
 For many physicians, the unique bond with patients, the deep satisfaction of saving a life, and a profound sense of calling make the sacrifice and heartache worthwhile.
-In contrast, the growing prevalence of burnout and mental distress in physicians is being linked to diminished performance, patient outcomes, and hospital economics.
+In contrast, the growing prevalence of burnout, and mental distress is being linked to diminished physician performance, patient outcomes, and hospital economics.
+This suggests that demands are outstripping resources, thereby threatening the physician-patient bond and the societal pillar this represents.

-To date, investigators have conducted a national survey which showed that the presence of high dispositional mindfulness in surgery residents reduced the risk of burnout and distress by 75% or more.
-Investigators have conducted a pilot randomized controlled trial of Mindfulness-Based Stress Reduction (MBSR) in surgery interns, demonstrating feasibility and acceptability of formal mindfulness training as well as promising preliminary effects in well-being, cognition and performance.
-Finally, investigators developed an MBSR-based, streamlined curriculum tailored for physicians called Enhanced Stress Resilience Training (ESRT).
-ESRT has been beta-tested in surgery and anesthesia faculty and mixed-level residents allowing refinement in terms of logistics, dose and delivery.
-Investigators have disseminated promising results, thereby generating access to a larger study population for the proposed pilot feasibility and potential efficacy trial in mixed-specialty interns, studying ESRT as a means to improve well-being, cognition and performance.
+To address these gaps, we first laid the groundwork: we conducted a national survey which showed high dispositional mindfulness in surgery residents reduced the risk of burnout and distress by 75% or more.
+We conducted a RCT of MBSR in surgery interns, demonstrating feasibility and acceptability of formal mindfulness training.
+Finally, we have developed an MBSR-based, streamlined curriculum tailored for physicians and trainees, Enhanced Stress Resilience Training (ESRT), which has been beta-tested in surgery faculty and mixed-level residents and refined in terms of logistics, dose and delivery.
+We have since disseminated our promising results, thereby allowing us access to a larger study population for our proposed RCT of ESRT in mixed-specialty interns as a means to improve well-being, cognition and performance.

-While this study will likely not reach statistical power, it will absolutely allow for broader vetting of the curriculum, testing of scaled-up data acquisition and management methods, and the appropriateness of the outcome measures in a mixed-specialty population, paving the way for a high-quality, fully-powered multi-center trial in the near future.
+While this study will likely not reach statistical power, it will absolutely allow for broader vetting of the curriculum, our current data acquisition and management methods, and the appropriateness of our outcome measures, paving the way for a high-quality, fully-powered MCT in the near future.

 You can join if…